Crispus Attucks: Early life and ethnic origins

-Though he is commonly described as an African American in popular culture, two major sources of eyewitness testimony about the Massacre, both published in 1770, did not refer to Attucks as "black" or as a "Negro," but rather as a mulatto and an Indian.
+Today, Crispus Attucks is commonly described as an African American in popular culture as the term 'mulatto' is rarely used in the United States, unlike in the 18$^\text{th}$ century colonies, and everyone with African ancestry is considered Black.
+In 1770, two major sources of eyewitness testimony about the Massacre did not refer to Attucks as "Black" or as a "Negro," but rather as a mulatto and an Indian.
 In an account from Philadelphia's Pennsylvania Gazette, a man who may have been Attucks was referred to as a "Mulattoe man, named Crispas, who was born in Framingham, but lately belonged to New-Providence, and was here in order to go for North Carolina."
-However, during Attucks's time, mulatto was often used to describe skin tone rather than ethnicity, and sometimes referred to full-blooded Native Americans.
-In Potter's American Monthly, the interchangeability of the two terms is demonstrated by court transcripts from the Attucks trial: Question: Did you see a mulatto among the persons who surrounded the soldiers?
+However, during Attucks's time, mulatto was often used to describe skin tone rather than ethnicity, and, in Spanish or Portuguese colonies, sometimes referred to full-blooded Native Americans.
+However, since "Crispas" was known to have short curly hair, it is unlikely that he would have been a full-blooded Indian.
+In Potter's American Monthly published in 1872, the interchangeability of the two terms appears to be demonstrated by a short section of the court transcripts from the Attucks trial: Question: Did you see a mulatto among the persons who surrounded the soldiers?